Sacral Wound ICD-10-CM Codes

 • L89.156: Pressure-induced deep tissue damage of sacral region

 However, it is essential to note that there is a difference between a wound and an ulcer.
-So, you should do further examination and double-check by checking other ICD-10 codes.
+Therefore, you should conduct further examination and double-check by reviewing other ICD-10 codes.

-• Sacral wounds, also known as sacral ulcers, are skin injuries in the body's sacral region - near the lower back and spine.
-It’s considered a pressure sore, known better as a bed sore.
+• Sacral wounds, also known as sacral ulcers, are skin injuries in the body's sacral region, near the lower back and spine.
+It's considered a pressure sore, also known as a bed sore.

-• Patients who have low mobility, have excessive moisture in the sacral area, have the area exposed to friction often, or have poor diet, are at risk of developing sacral wounds.
+• Patients who have low mobility, have excessive moisture in the sacral area, have the area exposed to friction often, or have a poor diet are at risk of developing sacral wounds.

 • There are four stages of sacral wounds, each showing a worsening severity, and treatment depends on what stage the wound is at.
 Treatment includes cleaning and scheduled rotation or movement if the wound is at Stage 1 or 2.
-However, if the wound is at stage 3, surgery is highly recommended to treat the wound.
+However, if the wound is at stage 3, surgery is highly recommended to treat the wound cause it is highly susceptible to skin infections.

 • Sacral wounds